wednesdayaddamsss/wednesdayaddamsss/README.md

 Hey chat..
 Im wens or wtv you wanna call me..

+im young-ish. if you think thats weird or you don't like people under 16 dni (im over 11.), thanks!!
+Im not weird about my age, and no I don't edate or anything like that.
+I'm very mature for my age, atleast I think lol.

 NOTE: im always wednesday and el, sometimes I just change my pfp and things!!

 el is one of my BIGGEST and main kins bonded by unforgettable memories ok..
 I AM HER